 Jon McCormack studied filmmaking, applied mathematics and computer science.
-For over 30 years he has worked at the forefront of applying technology to the expansion of human creativity.
+For over 30 years he has worked at the forefront of applying technology and design to the expansion of human creativity.

 Jon McCormack works at the nexus of art, technology and society.
 His experimental practice is driven by an enduring interest in computing and incorporates generative art, music and sound art, evolutionary systems, computer creativity, physical computing and artificial intelligence.
 Inspired by the complexity and wonder of the natural world, his work is concerned with electronic ‘after natures’: alternate forms of artificial life which, due to unfettered human progress and development, may one day replace a lost biological nature.